 - JSGS 882 - Strategic Management in the Public Sector

-Please note, tuition and fees are subject to change.
-Should there be a discrepancy between the information posted on the institution's website and information posted on the Johnson Shoyama Graduate School of Public Policy website, the University of Regina website should be viewed as accurate.
+Tuition and fees are subject to change.
+Should there be a discrepancy between the information posted on the institution's website and information posted on the Johnson Shoyama Graduate School of Public Policy website, the institution website should be viewed as accurate.